Ideas2IT/nebtest/README.md

     ```
 7. **Run test**

-    Add following command to scripts
+    Add following command to scripts.
+The timeout is based on the mining time of the contract you are running.
+Increase the timeout if you are getting the timeout error.

     ```
     "scripts": {
       ...
-      "test": "mocha --timeout 600000" //Timeout as per your contract }
+      "test": "mocha --timeout 600000"
+    }
     ```
     Run the test as,